taldatech/soft-intro-vae-web/index.md

 1. Huaibo Huang, Zhihang Li, Ran He, Zhenan Sun, and Tie-niu Tan.
 Introvae: Introspective variational autoencoders forphotographic image synthesis.
 In Proceedings of the 32nd International Conference on Neural Information Processing Systems, NIPS’18.
 2. Aviv Gabbay and Yedid Hoshen.
 Demystifying inter-class disentanglement.
 In International Conference on Learning Representations, 2019.
 3. Eric  Nalisnick,  Akihiro  Matsukawa,  Yee  Whye  Teh,  Di-lan Gorur,  and Balaji Lakshminarayanan.
 Do deep generative models know what they don’t know?.
 In International Conference on Learning Representations, 2019.
+4. Stanislav Pidhorskyi, Donald A. Adjeroh, and Gianfranco Doretto.
+Adversarial Latent Autoencoders.
+In Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR), 2020.

 You can use the [editor on GitHub](https://github.com/taldatech/soft-intro-vae-web/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
 $$ X^2 = C $$